caprisebrock/DevSite/LAUNCH_ROADMAP.md

 **Last 10% to Ship: Technical, Content, Business**

-> **Current Status:** 90% done.
-Site is functional, messaging is strong, design is clean.
+> **Current Status:** 95% done.
+Site deployed to Vercel, pre-qual form tested and working!
+> **Recent Progress:** ✅ Deployed to Vercel | ✅ Pre-qual form tested (Great Fit, Partial Fit, Not a Fit scenarios all working)
 > **Goal:** Handle the final high-impact details that convert visitors into clients.

 ---